Cross-Cutting Challenges

 Cross-Cutting Challenge Proposals

-Wednesday, October 25, 2023 (extended) - Proposal deadline
+Wednesday, September 27, 2023 Wednesday, October 25, 2023 (extended) - Proposal deadline

 An exciting CCC proposal introduces an interdisciplinary challenge that calls for united solutions.
 Proposals for CCC are solicited from the community of researchers in the field of haptics and beyond.
 While the traditional three areas covered in haptics relate to science, technology and applications, CCCs will be selected such that researchers from each of the aforementioned areas can present in the same session.
 For example, a CCC might explore challenges that connect the next generation of mobile user interfaces with challenges in surface haptics/conformable displays, leveraging insights from those working on the measurement of finger pad skin properties to surface interaction, those working on new dielectric polymer technologies, and those working on human computer interaction concepts detailing how a consumer would utilize such capability.
 Other CCCs might relate to soft and flexible touch interfaces, ubiquitous computing, medical user interfaces, gaming, and mixed, virtual, and/or augmented reality.
-Examples of past successful CCCs include Touch & embodiment, Integrating wearable haptics & real-world touch, Affective haptics, Skin as medium of communication, Expanding sensory interactions, and Haptic dimensions of surfaces.
+Examples of past successful CCCs include Touch and embodiment, Integrating wearable haptics and real-world touch, Affective haptics, Skin as medium of communication, Expanding sensory interactions, and Haptic dimensions of surfaces.

 Submission: Email your submission as a single PDF to ccc@hapticssymposium.org.
 The proposal should include the following items: